klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ## debug_stopWarmUp <a id="admin_stopwarmup"></a>

-The `stopWarmUp` stops warm-up iterating the latest state trie and caching it.
+The `stopWarmUp` stops the currently running warm-up.
 This method takes no parameters, returning `null` or an error whether warm-up was stop or not.

 | Client  | Method invocation             |